IBM-Cloud/docs/services/IoT/gateways/java.md

 -   command - The name of the command.
 -   timestamp - The org.joda.time.DateTime when the command is sent.

-A sample implementation of the Command callback is shown below,
+The following is a sample implementation of the Command callback:

 ```
 import com.ibm.iotf.client.gateway.Command;